 About the Committee

 The Victor Village Cemetery is located behind the Methodist Church on East Main Street, in the village of Victor.
-This pioneer cemetery is the final resting place for Victor’s early settlers, residents, and veterans of the Revolutionary War, War of 1812, Civil War, and Mexican War.
+This historic cemetery is the final resting place for Victor’s early settlers, residents, and veterans of the Revolutionary War, War of 1812, Civil War, and Mexican War.
 The earliest burial occurred in 1810 and internment continued until 1949.

 On June 11, 2007, the Town of Victor formed the Victor Village Cemetery Committee.
 One week later, on June 18, the Village Board of Trustees also approved the establishment of this committee.
 The committee was charged with the preservation and restoration of this historic cemetery.